bhivgadearav/buffcat-interaction-guide/README.md

 **Inputs:**
 - `_token` (address): Token address to claim rewards in
 - `_lockId` (uint256): ID of the lock to claim rewards for
+- `daysOfUnclaimed` (uint256): Days of unclaimed rewards user wants to claim

 ### Claim Redistribution
 Claim redistribution rewards for your lock.
 Also claim remaining redistribution rewards after unlocking 97% or more of your tokens within 1 day.